 Step 1: Set up your devices.

-First, make sure that both your Samsung TV and your Amazon Alexa device are set up and functioning.
-Once you complete the initial setup on the TV and the Alexa device, you'll need to make sure that both devices are on the same Wi-Fi network.
+First, make sure that both your Samsung TV and your Amazon Alexa device are set up and workings.
+Once you complete the initial setup on the TV and the Alexa device, you'll need to make sure that both devices are connected to the same Wi-Fi network.

 Step 2: Prepare the apps.